VanshajSaxena/auction-system/README.md

 - **Build Tool**: Apache Maven
 - **Database**: (Specify database, e.g., PostgreSQL, MySQL, H2)
 - (List other key libraries or frameworks)

-## Contributing

-_(Guidelines for contributing to the project, if applicable.)_

-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

 ## License